_____________

 See Qualifications to be Listed

 Allen, Paul.
 Only one writer has named Allen as a raider.
-Hammond, Benjamin, was named in a history prepared for a reputable Rhode Island organization, but we have nothing more to connect him.
+Hammond, Benjamin, was named in a history prepared for a reputable Rhode Island organization, but we have nothing more to connect him as a Raider.
 Richmond, of Providence.
-Named by the English admiral as a leader.
-Probably Barzillia Richmond, who with the known leaders from Providence, joined in the conspiracy to discredit Briggs.
+Named by the English admiral as a leader of the attack.
+This was probably Barzillia Richmond, who with the known leaders from Providence, joined in the conspiracy to discredit Briggs.
+We name him because his involvement may also have been as a member of the attacking raiders.

 "Left open for further thought and research."
 [See explanatory note at end of this web page.]
-Harris, Joseph, Capt.. was 20 years old at the time of the attack, and later was a ship captain.
+Harris, Joseph., was 20 years old at the time of the attack, and later was a ship captain.
 "Left open for further thought and research."

-Bowen, Ephraim Author of the main American account.
-Hopkins, John B., Captlongboat captain, was in charge of one wing of the line of attacking longboats.
+Bowen, Ephraim Author of the first American written account of the raid.
+Hopkins, John B., Capt., a ship captain placed in charge of one of the attacking longboats, he was in charge of one wing of the line of attacking longboats.
 Salisbury, Nathan, possibly from Bristol, in Potter's boat, or possibly from Cranston, in a boat from Providence.

 Briggs, Aaron slave impressed by Potter to row a boat Jacobs, Justin.
 Sheldon, Christopher.
-A family tradition connects him with the raiders.
+A family tradition places him as one of the raiders.

 Brown, AbialWe think it likely that the Abial Brown family tradition is right.
-Jencks, Joseph Sheppard, Capt longboat captain
+Jencks, Joseph Sheppard, Capt., a ship captain placed in charge of one of the attacking longboats.

 Brown.
 John , Perhaps the most wealthy man in Providence, because of his aggressive merchant adventures.
 He was the sheriff of Bristol County.
 He planned and organized the attack on the Gaspee.
 Kilton, John L Natalie Robinson lists him as a Providence resident who was a raider, but says her evidence is a "dubious source".
 Smith, James